 - Open the Amazon Alexa app on your smartphone or mobile device.

-- Scroll down to the Welcome portion of the Alexa app to customize Alexa then, tap on it.
+- Scroll down to the Welcome portion of the Alexa app to until you see “Customize Alexa” then tap on that text.

-- Then, under Music Services tap on Spotify.
-You can either link your existing Spotify account or sign up for one.
-Tap the link highlighted in blue, where it says link account on Spotify.com.
+- Under Music Services, tap on Spotify.
+You can link an existing Spotify account or sign up for a new one.
+Tap the link highlighted in blue that says “Link account on Spotify.com.”

-- On the next screen Connect Alexa to Spotify by logging into your Spotify account or sign up for Spotify.
+- On the next screen, connect Alexa to Spotify by logging into your Spotify account or signing up for Spotify.